 Unintentional injuries | E800–E869, E880–E929 | V01–X59, Y85–Y86 |

-Population denominators.
+Population Denominators.
 Population denominators are based on Census data.
 The 2003 revision of the U.S. Standard Certificate of Death uses revised race and ethnicity sections conforming to the 1997 Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity.
 The 2003 revision permits reporting of more than one race (multiple races).
 In 2003, states began adopting this new certificate on a rolling basis.
 Starting with 2018 data, all 50 states and the District of Columbia have adopted the 2003 certificate.
-Prior to 2018 data, to provide uniformity and comparability of data for trend comparison, bridged race categories were presented.
+Before 2018 data, to provide uniformity and comparability of data for trend comparison, bridged race categories were presented.
 Therefore, data for race groups for 2018 and subsequent years are not comparable with earlier data.
 The bridged population estimates can be found online at https://www.cdc.gov/nchs/nvss/bridged_race.htm.
-Prior to America's Children, 2003, rates were based on populations estimated from the 1990 Census.
+Bridged-race estimates are no longer available after 2020 data.
+Before America's Children, 2003, rates were based on populations estimated from the 1990 Census.

 Ingram, D. D., Weed, J. A., Parker, J. D., Hamilton, B. E., Schenker, N., Arias, E., & Madans, J. (2003).
 U.S. Census 2000 population with bridged race categories.
 Vital Health Statistics, 2(135).
 National Center for Health Statistics. https://www.cdc.gov/nchs/nvss/bridged_race.htm.